Netflix/fast_jsonapi/README.md

 ```

 ### Running Tests
-We use rspec for testing.
+We use [RSpec](http://rspec.info/) for testing.
 We have unit tests, functional tests and performance tests.
-To run tests use the following rake task
+To run tests use the following rake task:

 ```bash
 rake spec